 ECS is Amazon’s service for orchestrating Docker containers (sort of Amazon’s take on Docker Swarm I guess?).
 ECR is their version of Docker Hub so that you can store all your Docker images inside AWS.
 Great if your InfoSec people don’t like the idea of data leaving controlled environments.

-Fully into the realms of “that can’t be done” from 10 years ago, AWS Lambda is a way to “run code without thinking about servers” (from the mouth of the AWS horse).
-It’s part of a new generation of compute services, called FaaS (Function as a Service).
-It supports all major programming languages, and for anything it doesn’t natively run, it will also run docker images.
+Fully into the realms of “that can’t be done” from 10 years ago, AWS Lambda is a way to “run code without thinking about servers” (straight from the AWS horse’s mouth).

 Is this compute?
 I’m calling it compute-adjacent and leaving it here.